Gundolf68/tstdb/README.md

 -- shorter:
 db.search("/user/*/", print)
 ```
-Outputs all matching entries in alphabetical order:
+Which gives us all the results in alphabetical order:
 ```
 /user/jesse/
 /user/walter/